nyobel/sql_data_warehouse_and_analytics_project/README.md

-│   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │
+│   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │   ├── EDA/                            # Scripts for investigating and exploring the data as well as analysis reports │
 ├── tests/                              # Test scripts and quality files │